 A separate annual exclusion applies to each person to whom you make a gift.
 If you are married, both you and your spouse can separately give up to the annual exclusion (even to the same person) without making a taxable gift.

-For more info, refer to the IRS's Publication 950, Introduction to Estate and Gift Taxes.
+For more info, refer to the FAQs about Estate and Gift Taxes on the IRS website.